How to Prepare for Trekking in Tibet

 5. Everest Advance Base Camp Trek (Strenuous, 5 Days)

 The Everest Advance Base Camp trek is a world class trek.
 The trek includes five days of trekking.
 The whole trek involves a very high elevation and a harsh weather.
 The Everest Advanced Base Camp is situated at a high altitude of 6500m.
 The high altitude therefore makes it a very challenging trekking tour.
 For the high altitude, it is also known as the highest trek in the world.

 Everest Advance Base Camp trek is a world class trek.

-• First visit Lhasa, the largest city in Tibet.
-Stay in Lhasa for minimum three to four days in order to acclimatize the body for high altitude trek.
-Visit in Lhasa the various spots of tourists interest like Potala Palace, Sera Monastery, Drepung Monastery , Barkor Square and the Jokhang Temple.
+It is suggested to stay in Lhasa for minimum three days in order to acclimatize the body for this high altitude trek.
+You can visit various spots of tourists interest like Potala Palace, Sera Monastery, Drepung Monastery, Barkhor Square and the Jokhang Temple.

 The Gyama Valley trek is considered to be the favourite of an adventurous trekker.

 The trek takes almost eight days to get completed.
 The possible itinerary is -